 That's a lot of it.

-Uh anyway, uh let's play James Clapper.
+Anyway, let's play James Clapper.

 So you did not know that it would be General Flynn when you asked to unmask these conversations.

-Uh well, no, I did not.
+Well, no, I did not.

 Now, it's possible.

-It's a routine thing, it's appropriate and legitimate.
+It's appropriate and legitimate.

-Uh when you have a valid foreign intelligence target engaging with a U.S. person, is it, for example, an insider, someone in the government engaging with that foreign adversary?
+When you have a valid foreign intelligence target engaging with a U.S. person, is it, for example, an insider, someone in the government engaging with that foreign adversary?

 When you were director of national intelligence, did you see any direct evidence of collusion between General Flynn or any Trump campaign official with the Russians?

-Uh no, I did not.
+No, I did not.

-Mr. Vice President, what was your involvement in the investigation uh of Michael Flynn and the FBI investigation of Michael Flynn?
+Mr. Vice President, what was your involvement in the investigation of Michael Flynn and the FBI investigation of Michael Flynn?

 I was never a part or had any knowledge of any criminal investigation into Flynn while I was in office, period.